electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

    default_platform: SpiNNaker
    default_output_dir: .

-You can use the id of any Collab in which you have a valid quota (see :ref:`access-requests` above.
+You can use the id of any Collab in which you have a quota.

 Submitting a job
 ----------------